 There is a reason why there’s a stereotype about well-known authors going out into the woods to isolate themselves and write.
 All we must do is refer to Walt Whitman’s Leaves of Grass, or Henry David Thoreau’s Walden to realize there might just be something to that stereotype.

-How Nature can Make you Kinder
+How nature can Make you Kinder

 It isn’t just some myth that communing with nature can make us kinder.
 There is scientific proof that spending time in nature has been shown to cultivate stronger ties to the community and closer relationships.

-Nature doesn’t care what kind of job you have, what kind of phone you have, or what kind of car you drive.
+Nature doesn’t care what kind of job you have, what type of phone you have, or what kind of car you drive.
 We find it easier to connect once all that material stuff is stripped away.
 We are just people, then.
 It levels the playing field and allows us to be more empathetic and kinder to one another.

-How Nature can Make You Happier
+How Nature Can Make You Happier

-Have you ever noticed how when the days are long, and the sun is shining, you’re just in a better mood?
+Have you ever noticed how, when the days are long and the sun is shining, you’re just in a better mood?
 Yeah, me too.
-There is absolutely nothing like being outside with the sun on your face and the gentle breeze caressing your skin.
+There is absolutely nothing like being outside with the sun on your face, and the gentle breeze caressing your skin.

 I’d be willing to bet that even just imagining yourself outside with the sun shining and a gentle breeze makes you feel good.
 Being outside makes people feel more alive.
 And again, it strips us of a lot of the stresses that we experience in our daily lives.